⚖️ 9 Not So Fun Facts about Rationing

 9. Could rationing have helped people get healthier?
 Not that it’s ever recommended!

 Many historians claim that rationing helped to encourage people to take on healthier diets – by eating more greens and eating less of the bad stuff!

-Do you know any interesting facts about rationing that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about rationing?
+Share them in the comments below!